 Its Deep Clean mode has you brush for 3 minutes to help fix trouble spots.
 The other 2 modes are called Daily and White, and each is available at low, medium and high settings.
 The White mode goes for an extra 40 seconds beyond the regulation 2 minutes which lets you focus on stains on the visible front teeth.

 So, it’s all good really.
-The Philips Sonicare FlexCare Platinum looks great, and in daily use you’ll find that your teeth with feel very smooth and clean.
-The included brushing APP is effective too (if a little confusing) but you have to weigh all of these benefits against a price tag that seems higher than it should be.
+In daily use you’ll find that your teeth with feel very smooth and clean.
+The included brushing App is effective too (if a little confusing) but you have to weigh all of these benefits against a price tag that seems higher than it should be.

 - Considering accessory suit including 3 different type of brush heads and an extra UV sanitizer